IMPs (Inclusive Music Projects) - Senior IMPs

-Senior IMPs gives you the chance to be in a singing and signing choir or join an accessible music making band.
+Senior IMPs gives you the chance to be in a singing and signing choir, try out lots of different instruments and get involved in songwriting and composing new pieces of music.
 Typical session activities include:

 - Warm-ups, to help your brain and body get ready for making music and singing